Huawei/DMM/doc/DMM_DeveloperManual.md

 ### **4.2.6 Resource recovery**

 Protocol stack must implement resource recovery.
-When the application crashes or exits, the resources allocated by protocol stack must be released.
-Otherwise, it causes resources leaking and can crash the system.
+When the application crashes or exits, the resources allocated by protocol stack must be released, otherwise it causes resources leaking and can crash the system.

 DMM provides the following mechanism to support the feature.